ElectriPixie/Harnessaurus/README.md

 ---

-## This is a pre-release version, I can't guarantee it actually works yet, I'm just laying the foundations right now and I'm working through getting it all running on my hardware to do a first version release
+## This is a pre-release version
+I can't guarantee it actually works yet, I'm just laying the foundations right now and working through getting it all running on my hardware for a first version release.

 ---